savoirfairelinux/mod-booster-snmp/doc/source/setup_snmp_booster_module.rst

 SnmpBooster:

   * Install the dependencies
-  * Copy the file snmp_poller.py from the git repository to your shinken/modules directory.
+  * Copy the snmp_booster directory from the git repository to your shinken/modules directory.
   * Configuration steps are listed in the present web page.

 genDevConfig: